Catalan matroid decompositions of certain positroids: Introduction

 The matroid $\P_w$ belongs to (at least) two interesting classes of matroids.
 First, it is a \emph{transversal matroid}; see \cite{bonin-transversal-matroids} for an introduction.
 Take a collection $A = \{A_1, \ldots, A_n\}$ of finite sets.
 A \emph{transversal} of $A$ is a set $\{x_1, \ldots, x_n\}$ such that $x_i \in A_i$ for each $i$ and all the $x_i$ are distinct.
 The set of all transversals of $A$ is the set of bases for a matroid.
-Indeed, if $M_A$ is a generic matrix with $n$ rows whose nonzero entries in row $i$ are in columns $A_i$, then the matroid of $M_A$ is exactly the transversal matroid of $A$.
+Indeed, if $M_A$ is a generic matrix with $n$ rows whose nonzero entries in row $i$ are in columns $j \in A_i$, then the matroid of $M_A$ is exactly the transversal matroid of $A$.
 Thus, $M_w$ is the transversal matroid of the set collection $\{[w(i), i+n] : 1 \leq i \leq n\}$.

 Second, $\P_w$ is a \emph{positroid}: the matroid of a real matrix whose maximal minors are all nonnegative.
-Given a rank $k$ positroid $P$ on $[N]$, Knutson, Lam, and Speyer considered the closure of the locus in the complex Grassmannian $\Gr(k, N)$ of $k$-planes having matroid $P$ with respect to a fixed basis \cite{positroidjuggling}.
-Among other nice properties, these \emph{positroid varieties} turn out to be exactly the images of Richardson varieties in the complete flag variety under projection $\Fl(N) \twoheadrightarrow \Gr(k,N)$.
+Let $\Gr(k, N)$ be the Grassmann variety of $k$-planes in $\mathbb{C}^N$.
+Given a rank $k$ positroid $P$ on $[N]$, Knutson, Lam, and Speyer considered the closure of the locus of points in $\Gr(k, N)$ having matroid $P$ \cite{positroidjuggling}.
+Among other nice properties, these \emph{positroid varieties} turn out to be exactly the images of Richardson varieties in the complete flag variety under the projection to $\Gr(k,N)$.

-Given any set of intervals $S = \{[a_1, b_1], \ldots, [a_k, b_k]\}$ in $[N]$, taking the rowspans of matrices of the form $M_S$ gives a subset of $\Gr(k,n)$ whose closure is an irreducible variety called a \emph{rank variety}.
-Billey and Coskun showed that rank varieties are exactly the images of Richardson varieties in the partial flag variety under projection $\Fl(1,2,\ldots,k; \mathbb{C}^n) \twoheadrightarrow \Gr(k,N)$ \cite{rank-varieties}.
-Thus, every rank variety is a positroid variety.
-In particular, $\P_w$ is a positroid.
+Given any set of intervals $S = \{[a_1, b_1], \ldots, [a_k, b_k]\}$ in $[N]$, taking the rowspans of matrices of the form $M_S$ gives a subset of $\Gr(k,N)$ whose closure is an irreducible variety called a \emph{rank variety}.
+Billey and Coskun showed that rank varieties are exactly the images of Richardson varieties under the projection from the variety of \emph{partial} flags $F_1 \subseteq \cdots \subseteq F_k \subseteq \mathbb{C}^N$, where $\dim F_i = i$ \cite{rank-varieties}.
+Every rank variety is therefore a positroid variety, and in particular, $\P_w$ is a positroid.

 Our main results concern the size and structure of $\P_w$.
 An \emph{anti-fixed point} of $w \in S_n$ is a number $i \in [n]$ such that $w(i) = n-i+1$.
 Define a permutation statistic